-Ecosystem: A biological community of interacting organisms and their physical environment development
+Ecosystem: A biological community of interacting organisms and their physical environment

-EIA Corridor Area within which the nuclear power station and auxiliary plant will be located the Minister at any time that any place or area is so important that its loss, damage, disruption or immobilization may prejudice the Republic, or whenever he considers it necessary or expedient for the safety of the Republic or in the public interest.
-The owner of any place or area so declared a National Key Point shall forthwith be notified by written notice or such declaration.
+EIA Corridor Area within which the nuclear power station and auxiliary plant will be located

+- Greenfield: Relating to or denoting previously undeveloped sites for commercial development - National Key Point: Any place or area can be declared a National Key Point if it appears to the Minister at any time that any place or area is so important that its loss, damage, disruption or immobilization may prejudice the Republic, or whenever he considers it necessary or expedient for the safety of the Republic or in the public interest.
+The owner of any place or area so declared a National Key Point shall forthwith be notified by written notice or such declaration. - Protected Area: An area encompassed by physical barriers and to which access is controlled. - Sensitive Area: An area inside a protected area containing equipment, systems or devices, or nuclear material, the sabotage of which could directly or indirectly lead to unacceptable radiological consequences. - Wetland: Swampy or marshy ground that is saturated with moisture